2016 Holidays Gone Global: How to Maximize eCommerce Revenue This Season

 Find out about the ways in which retailers can maximize eCommerce revenue during the holiday season and throughout the year.

 Christmas time is widely recognized as one of the biggest online shopping periods of the year.
 Online sales are expected to exceed $90 billion this holiday season in the US alone.
 Yet despite the significant resources businesses invest in preparation for these busy weeks, heightened competition and growing consumer expectations make it harder for retailers to successfully attract the attention of savvy customers online.
+In fact, many online merchants limit their ability to monetize the holiday opportunity.
+In this post, I touch on the various ways in which retailers can maximize eCommerce revenue during the 2016 holiday season and throughout the year.

 Fear of the unknown: embracing cross-border holiday shoppers

 Breaking out of the confinement (and comfort zone) of the domestic market by expanding into uncharted territories is one of the ways eCommerce merchants can get ahead of the game.
 Unfortunately, many online retailers fail to fully take advantage of international consumers’ significant buying power.
-While some merchants simply do not accept international payment methods, others are inadvertently rejecting good international orders due to suspected fraud.
-Cross-border orders typically contain data points such as billing-shipping address mismatches, missing AVS information, and foreign IP addresses, that are wrongly identified as suspicious by systems designed to detect fraud in domestic transactions.

 Boosting revenue with cross-cultural awareness

-Keeping holiday shoppers happy with omni-channel options
+Keeping holiday shoppers happy with omnichannel options

 In-store pickup services can take the stress out of the holiday shopping rush, simultaneously bringing more customers into stores.
-For example, leading up to this holiday season, retail giant Walmart is not only offering 20 million online items (more than twice as many as in 2015), but is also promoting in-store pickup services – conveying to holiday shoppers that their convenience is a top priority.
+For example, leading up to this holiday season, retail giant Walmart is not only offering 20 million online items (more than twice as many as in 2015) but is also promoting in-store pickup services – conveying to holiday shoppers that their convenience is a top priority.

 Customer experience is key to staying ahead